laestrada/laestrada.github.io/_recipes/scallion-pancakes.md

 11. Once the pancake is lightly browned on one side, flip it over and cover so that it can steam.

-12. After several minutes, when the other side is also lightly brown (but before it’s complete cooked inside), take off the cover, pick up the pancake up with a spatula, and throw it back to the pan two times so that the layers can separate.
+12. After several minutes, when the other side is lightly browned but the pancake is not yet fully cooked inside, remove the cover.
+Lift the pancake with a spatula and drop it back into the pan twice to help separate the layers.

 13. Add oil to the pan and swirl the pancake around in it.
 Once one side has browned, flip it over.